cymheart/tauMidi/Tau/andstudio/Tau/thrids/oboe/apps/OboeTester/docs/AutomatedTesting.md

     adb pull /sdcard/test20190611.txt .

-The beginning of the report is common to all tests:
+The beginning of the report is common to latency and glitch tests:

     build.fingerprint = google/bonito/bonito:10/QP1A.190711.017/5771233:userdebug/dev-keys
     test.version = 1.5.10